dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/03-data-access/index.md

 **Task 1: Explore the default Dynatrace Policies**

-1. Navigate to the Account Management Portal > Identity & access management > Policies
+1. Navigate to the Account Management Portal > Identity & access management > Policy management
 2. Explore the different policies of category "Dynatrace access"
 3. Understand which policy is a good fit for all Dynatrace Users